 A Reformer reporter on the scene observed personnel from the Walpole Police Department and Walpole Fire Department along with New Hampshire State Police Troopers.
 Yellow tape kept onlookers far enough away so that most of the activity was out of the public's view.

 A lawn in front of a house behind the yellow tape was damaged by a vehicle apparently involved in the incident.
-That vehicle's lights were flashing and it was blocked off by the tape.

 A press release from the Bellows Falls Police Department stated that, "during their investigation, officers learned that a white male wearing a dark mask entered the store and displayed a firearm to the store clerk where he demanded money.
 Witnesses observed the man flee from the store and get into a dark colored truck, which was parked a short distance away."

 The Bellows Falls Police saw the man speed away from the downtown area where the robbery took place and then New Hampshire police in Walpole spotted him shortly thereafter.

 The press release also stated that "the robber made off with an undisclosed amount of money and the store clerk was not injured."